CMPS109-2016/MachineInstructionsSimulator/README.md

 #The Machine Instructions Simulator (MIS) project

+##Status

+This project currently is in early design process.
+The header files and APIs are really unstable.
+Including the project's structure, the locations of these files may change anytime.

+##Build

+This project uses cmake to build, based on c++14.
+Currently, major development is under Clion.

 ###Goals

 This is a programming project that is designed to let you utilize all the concepts